mikelangelo-project/scotty/README.md

 Download and Install
 --------------------

-Clone from repository and run pip install -r requirements.
+Clone from repository and run pip install -r requirements.txt.
 Scotty run with **Python 2.7**.

 ### Add scotty to /usr/bin